mailgun/documentation/source/api-ip-pools.rst

  ================= ========================================================
  Parameter         Description
  ================= ========================================================
- name              Name of the IP Pool being created description       (Optional) Description of the IP Pool being created ips               (Optional) A comma separated list of IP addresses to be assigned to this IP Pool
+ name              *string* Name of the IP Pool being created description       *string* Description of the IP Pool being created add_ip            *string* IP address that you want to add to the pool.
+Can be specified any number of times remove_ip         *string* IP address that you want to remove from the pool.
+Can be specified any number of times
  ================= ========================================================